andrejewski/reactbone/README.md

 ## Usage

 Reactbone extends Backbone so it can be used anywhere Backbone would be used.
-The only difference is Reactbone added its classes to Backbone.
+The only difference is Reactbone adds its classes to Backbone.

 ```javascript
 var Reactbone = require('reactbone');